-- Use the Increment field to specify which value is added to the current sequence value to create a new value. - Provide a value in the Start field to specify the beginning value of the sequence.
+- Use the Current Value field to specify the sequence object's current value.
+The next nextval will return exactly the specified value, and sequence advancement commences with the following nextval.
+This field is only available in the edit mode. - Use the Increment field to specify which value is added to the current sequence value to create a new value. - Provide a value in the Start field to specify the beginning value of the sequence.
 The default starting value is MINVALUE for ascending sequences and MAXVALUE for descending ones. - Provide a value in the Minimum field to specify the minimum value a sequence can generate.
 If this clause is not supplied or NO MINVALUE is specified, then defaults will be used.
 The defaults are 1 and -263-1 for ascending and descending sequences, respectively. - Provide a value in the Maximum field to specify the maximum value for the sequence.
 If this clause is not supplied or NO MAXVALUE is specified, then default values will be used.
 The defaults are 263-1 and -1 for ascending and descending sequences, respectively. - Provide a value in the Cache field to specify how many sequence numbers are to be preallocated and stored in memory for faster access.
 The minimum value is 1 (only one value can be generated at a time, i.e., no cache), and this is also the default. - Move the switch next to Cycled towards the right position to allow the sequence to wrap around when the MAX-VALUE or the MINVALUE has been reached by an ascending or descending sequence respectively.
 If the limit is reached, the next number generated will be the MINVALUE or MAXVALUE, respectively.
-The default is No. - Move the switch next to Unlogged? towards the right position to make the sequence Unlogged.
-The default is No. This option is available only on PostgreSQL 15 and above.
+The default is No.

-• The OWNED BY option causes the sequence to be associated with a specific table column, such that if that column (or its whole table) is dropped, the sequence will be automatically dropped as well.
+- Move the switch next to Unlogged? towards the right position to make the sequence Unlogged.
+The default is No. This option is available only on PostgreSQL 15 and above. - The OWNED BY option causes the sequence to be associated with a specific table column, such that if that column (or its whole table) is dropped, the sequence will be automatically dropped as well.
 The specified table must have the same owner and be in the same schema as the sequence.